-Are you making use of the email marketing services of Mailchimp to send out emails to your contacts, subscribers, and fans to be able to manage and track them?
+Are you making use of Mailchimp to send out emails, and customer journeys with your contacts, subscribers, and fans to be able to manage and track them?

-How about integrating it with Salesforce CRM to help you manage tasks and relationships with your customers?
+How about integrating it with Salesforce to help you manage tasks and relationships with your customers?

 A typical flow: Mailchimp for Salesforce

 When a Campaign is created in Salesforce and gets synced to Mailchimp, it creates a Group of the campaign members.
-However, when any Mailchimp Email Campaign is sent to the List or Group flows back from Mailchimp to Salesforce, a new Salesforce Campaign gets created in Salesforce with the metrics such as opens, clicks, and bounces.
+However, when any Mailchimp Email Campaign is sent to the Audience or Group, that email flows back from Mailchimp to Salesforce, and a new Salesforce Campaign gets created in Salesforce with the metrics such as opens, clicks, bounces, and URLs Clicked.

 This is how we capture all your marketing metrics from Mailchimp to Salesforce, yours to keep forever to slice and dice in Salesforce.